 Combining ultrasound and cancer specific viruses to better target and destroy pancreatic tumours

 Funding: £109,575 co-funded by Pancreatic Cancer UK and the Focused Ultrasound Foundation

-Numerous interventions have been tried, tested and failed in pancreatic cancer and a lot of that is down to tumour permeability.
-Not only does this study aim to test a new exciting combination, but the ultrasound treatment alone could greatly enhance the effectiveness of other therapies new and old alike, ensuring that people diagnosed with pancreatic cancer have better treatment options.
+Making the tumours more permeable, will greatly enhance the effectiveness of other therapies new and old alike, ensuring that people diagnosed with pancreatic cancer have better treatment options.

 Recipient: Dr Gillian Prue

 About the study: Surgery is the only known cure for pancreatic cancer.
 However, the procedure is extensive and traumatic, and along with subsequent chemotherapy results in a huge side effect burden (pain, fatigue, weight loss, bowel issues, nausea) which significantly impacts on recovery.

 The team in Belfast, will build on previous studies in breast, prostate and colorectal cancer, that saw that exercising during cancer treatment can help manage many of the common symptoms such as pain, fatigue and anxiety.
 The team will work extensively with people affected by pancreatic cancer to design bespoke exercise programs that are tailored and sensitive to their specific side effects.
 This is a feasibility study that will test this approach in a small number of people.
 They will evaluate the data from this initial testing and then further develop and enhance the approach to be taken on a larger trial.

 Host Institution: Cancer Research UK Cambridge Institute